aadi1720/lab09/README.md

 In this lab, you will explore the usage of various Python standard modules.
 Please complete the following tasks:

-The main.py is provided and you need to make modifications in same file and submit it after changes.
+The main.py file is already provided and you need to make modifications in same file as per the exercise and submit it after implementing your changes.

 **Task 1: Operating System (os)**
 Write a Python program that uses the os module to list all files in a specific directory and display their names.